Date:29-02-2020 to 29-02-2020

 Aswathy Utsavam of Chettikulangara

 Chettikulangara Devi Temple also celebrates another major festival on Aswathy asterism on the Malayalam month of Meenam (March –April).
 This festival is celebrated as sending good wishes to the deity for her journey to visit her mother at Sree Kurumba Devi Temple, Kodungalloor.
 In the evening the temple premises will be filled with 100 different sized decorated effigies of Kuthira and Theru, mainly brought to the temple made by the children.
 Though the sizes of the chariots are comparatively smaller than that of Bharani festival, the Kettukazhcha pageantry of Aswathy Utsavam is more spectacular.
-Next year the festival will be held on 20 March 2018.

 Dedicated to mainly to Goddess Bhadrakali, here goddess is worshipped in three different forms - Maha Saraswati, Maha Lakshmi and Maha Kali or Durga.
 Chanthattam is the main offering of the temple.